 ~]# openssl x509 -in example.com.crt -text -noout Signature Algorithm: sha256WithRSAEncryption Issuer: C=US, ST=WI, L=Appleton, O=Example, OU=Example, CN=www.example.com/emailAddressemail@example.com Not Before: Jul 15 03:06:31 2017 GMT Not After: July 15 03:06:31 2018 GMT Public Key Algorithm: rsaEncryption Public-Key: (2048 bit)

 Using the public / private key pair

-You can now use the public / private key pair.
+You can now use the public certificate and it's corresponding private key.
 In this example, the private key and public certificate are placed on the web server.
 The CSR file is not used by the web server.